victorjeman/react-training-app-2023/readme.md

 ## Products components

 ## Project structure
+Let's talk about the project structure

 ## Products feature
+- What are our features?
+- Organizations
+- Users
+- Todo

 ### Challenge 1
 Add the following fields(columns) to the product table:	"manufacturer" and "originCountry"